ads91/datagraph/README.md

 ## What is it?

-A framework for implementing data and calculation nodes (or vertices) and connecting them to one another to form a data/calculation graph.
+A framework for implementing data and calculation nodes (vertices) and connecting them to one another to form a data/calculation graph.

 Calculation requests are then made to particular nodes in the graph, re-calculating any upstream dependencies in the graph.